Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Every single day feels as if you are running out of time….

-I have been exactly at that place & I know for sure, It’s NOT a good place to be in.
+I have been exactly at that stage & I know for sure, It’s NOT a good place to be in.

-But one thing I realised that if I wanted to hire a co-founder I have to FIGURE out a way to reach out as many people as I can.
+One thing I realised was that if I wanted to hire a co-founder, I have to FIGURE out a way to reach out to as many people as I can.

 (So the more people I reach out to, the more my message gets spread out and it will bring in more people to my Funnel)

-And this guide has answers to everything that you can possibly dream of while hiring a startup partner.
-Also, everything I am sharing is thoroughly tested and approved after working with a lot of people…
+And this guide has answers to every question that comes to mind while hiring a startup partner.
+Also, everything I am sharing is thoroughly tested and approved…

 1) How I learned to hire a startup Co-Founder.